Pickled Beets

 If canning for long-term storage: Place the canning lids on the jars and process for 30 minutes (35 minutes if in 1000-3000 ft elevation) in a water bath.
 Carefully remove the jars and let sit undisturbed for 24 hours and then store them in a cool, dark place where they will keep for up to a year.

-I like and recommend Granite Ware’s Enamel-on-Steel Canner.
+I use and recommend Granite Ware’s Enamel-on-Steel Canner.

 Enjoy!